Rosamond Purcell: Nature Stands Aside

 This exhibition, Purcell’s first retrospective, will reflect the breadth of the artist’s career from the late 1960s to the current day and will include over 150 of the artist’s photographs, assemblages, collages, and installations.
 A pioneer of fine art color photography and an inspiration to a generation of artists from Mark Dion to Sally Mann, Purcell’s constant evolution and interest in exploring the precariousness of existence as expressed through the ways in which time haunts the living and renders the recognizable unrecognizable, positions the artist as one of our most powerful interpreters of the human condition.

-A full-color catalogue published in collaboration with Skira Rizzoli will accompany this exhibition with texts by Errol Morris, Professor Christoph Irmscher, Belinda Rathbone, and Gordon Wilkins, the Addison’s Robert M. Walker Associate Curator of American Art and curator of the exhibition.
+A full-color catalogue published in collaboration with Rizzoli Electa will accompany this exhibition with texts by Errol Morris, Professor Christoph Irmscher, Belinda Rathbone, and Gordon Wilkins, the Addison’s Robert M. Walker Associate Curator of American Art and curator of the exhibition.